sriramab/gamamanual/References/GAMLReferences/Statements.md

   * `title_font` (string): Title font face
   * `title_font_size` (int): Title font size
   * `title_font_style` (an identifier), takes values in: {plain, bold, italic}: the style used to display titles
-  * `type` (an identifier), takes values in: {xy, scatter, histogram, series, pie, radar, box_whisker}: the type of chart.
-It could be histogram, series, xy, pie or box whisker.
+  * `type` (an identifier), takes values in: {xy, scatter, histogram, series, pie, radar, heatmap, box_whisker}: the type of chart.
+It could be histogram, series, xy, pie, radar, heatmap or box whisker.
 The difference between series and xy is that the former adds an implicit x-axis that refers to the numbers of cycles, while the latter considers the first declaration of data to be its x-axis.
   * `x_label` (a label): the title for the X axis
   * `x_range` (any type in [float, int, point, list]): range of the x-axis.
 Can be a number (which will set the axis total range) or a point (which will set the min and max of the axis).
   * `x_serie` (any type in [list, float, int]): for series charts, change the default common x serie (simulation cycle) for an other value (list or numerical).